 You can define water-mass patches by specifying polygons in the X/Y space of any data plot currently displayed on the screen.
 To do so, move the mouse over the data plot that you want to use for definition (e.g., theta/S plot) and click the right mouse button.
-From the popup menu choose Extras>Define Patch (note that the cursor changes to a crosshair) and define the nodes of the patch-polygon by clicking the left mouse button at the node positions.
+From the popup menu choose Extras > Define Patch (note that the cursor changes to a crosshair) and define the nodes of the patch-polygon by clicking the left mouse button at the node positions.
 You may delete points by moving the mouse close to the respective point and clicking the right button.
 Terminate definition of the polygon by pressing Enter or double-clicking the left mouse button.
 Note that the polygon is automatically closed by ODV.
 ODV then prompts you for a patch name (no extension) and writes the patch definition to a file in the collection directory.

-Once you have defined one or more water-mass patches for a collection, you can use them to compose and activate the derived variable Patches.
-Choose View>Derived Variables and select Patches from the Choices list.
-You can compose the Patches variable by selecting one or more of the available water-mass patches (defined previously as described above) into it.
+Figure 6-5: Using patches to identify the extent of water masses selecting one or more of the available water-mass patches (defined previously as described above) into it.
 Press OK when you are done.
 To evaluate the Patches variable for a given sample, ODV determines whether the sample is inside one of the patch-polygons selected into the variable, and (if found) assigns the number of the respective patch as Patches value.
 If the sample is outside all the selected patches, its value is set to the missing data value.